globalstripe/otakus-list/README.md

 ?sslaccept=strict

+Planet Scale Defaults to this

+?ssl={"rejectUnauthorized":true}'

-Remove anything else at the end of the string and just add that
+Remove that and just add ?sslaccept=strict

-Usually in you .env file
+In you .env file

 DATABASE_URL=

+Once that is setup run this from cli

+# npx prisma db push

+If all is OK you should see this

+Environment variables loaded from .env
+Prisma schema loaded from prisma/schema.prisma Datasource "db": MySQL database "otakulist" at "aws.connect.psdb.cloud"

+The database is already in sync with the Prisma schema.

+✔ Generated Prisma Client (v5.6.0) to ./node_modules/@prisma/client in 430ms